skt-t1-byungi/inno-trans/README.md

 #### options
 - `locale` - Specifies locale.
 If not specified, it is automatically inferred.
 'UNKNOWN' is specified when inferring fails.
-- `fallback` - Specifies locale to find when the message is not in the current locale.
+- `fallback` - Specifies another locale to look for messages that are not in the current locale.
 - `message` - Message resources.
 - `tag` - Prefix and suffix for interpolation.
 Default `{}`.
 - `filter` - Function for converting interpolation values.